 There are a lot of myths and stereotypes about serial killers, many of which exist because they have been consistently pushed onto audiences.

 For example, documentaries may overemphasize certain “strengths” of the killer while glossing over their mistakes.
 Biographical films will focus on the most entertaining aspects of the “character”.
-Entertainment and “news media” websites will write sensationalist clickbait titles about the subject in an effort to make more money from advertising.
+Entertainment and tabloid news websites will write sensationalist clickbait titles about the subject in an effort to make more money from advertising.

-As time goes on, the story becomes more and more warped, leaving us with nothing but a bunch of nonsense and half-truths.
+As time goes on, the story becomes more and more warped, leaving us with a bunch of nonsense and half-truths.